 How is diversity affected in the forests from which the timber comes?

-Why aren't all wooden floors environmentally positive
+Why aren’t all wooden floors eco-friendly?

 The Earth’s lungs